How to create a waterfall chart in Excel with just a few clicks

 Excel waterfall chart – advanced data visualization with Zebra BI for Office

 If you don't have time to tweak the default Excel waterfall charts, as explained further in the guide, and would like to add those advanced features to your waterfall charts fast, Zebra BI for Office is just what you need.
-See just how easy creating a waterfall chart can be:
+We have a built-in waterfall chart feature that makes turning raw (clean!) data and base values into actionable waterfall charts in seconds.

-Compared to the other methods explained, this looks so easy it's scary!
-By the way, you can do this in Office 2019 and 2021, Office 365, and Office for Mac!
-It's also possible to do the same thing in PowerPoint, too.
+You can do this in Office 2019 and 2021, Office 365, and Office for Mac, by the way.
+It's also possible to do the same thing in PowerPoint.

 Save time & effort: build Excel waterfall charts with ease